EyalBrilling/914-PC-BOT-integration-with-raspberry-pi-4-and-ROS2/docs/developer_guide.md

 It is highly recommanded to use the [ros2 guides](https://docs.ros.org/en/iron/Tutorials.html) and learn from them

+## Overview on communication

+The pi4 communicates with the M3 I/O and
+motor control board over a serial-to-USB driver.
+The serial commands are used to communicate with two PMD motion control chips that drive the stepper motors and control the onboard I/O.

 ## Creating new nodes

 Every new node requires some similar steps: